Free School Meals

 How to Apply

-Completed application forms can either be returned to your child school or sending to –
+Completed application forms can either be returned to your child's school, emailing to firstname.lastname@example.org or by returning the form by post to:

 Redcar & Cleveland Borough Council, Department of Corporate Resources,

 Free school meals claims cannot be backdated.
-They are awarded from the date we receive the application, once eligibility is confirmed.
-This is because there is a legal requirement for a request to be made, before a free school meal can be provided.
+There is a legal requirement for a request to be made before a free school meal can be provided.
+The date of entitlement is the date that we confirm your eligibility, using the eligibility checking service (ECS) or paperwork supplied.

 If you are not entitled to free school meals, you will be notified in writing.